The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 Travel bubbles for business travelers

-The impact of coronavirus has particularly impacted the industry of airlines.
-Since business travel is an impressive portion of all flights in the year, airlines are now required to work to attract corporate travelers back.
+The impact of ETIAS and Covid has particularly impacted the industry of airlines and will continue to do so.
+Business travel is an impressive portion of all flights in the year.
+Because of that, airlines are now required to work to attract corporate travelers back.

-Tourists may be content to travel despite the outbreak, but the thought of spending enjoying a week in the sun eliminates any health issues.
+Tourists may be content to travel despite the outbreak.
+But still, the thought of spending enjoying a week in the sun eliminates any health issues.
 On the other hand, business travelers aren’t so keen to take an airplane in present circumstances unless their safety is assured.

 In addition to being an effective solution for businesses, these travel bubbles can aid airlines in recovering.
-While the number of individuals flying for business reasons will eventually decrease, the amount companies pay to send their employees overseas may be similar to that in line with this model.
+The number of individuals flying for business reasons will eventually decrease.
+But the amount companies pay to send their employees overseas may be similar to that in line with this model.

 Select flight routes connecting major American cities such as New York and Fiumicino Airport in Rome require testing passengers before takeoff and upon arrival.
-If the test is negative, passengers can skip the quarantine process, which is a great perk to travel for business reasons and with a limited amount of time.
+If the test is negative, passengers can skip the quarantine process.
+This is a great perk to travel for business reasons and with a limited amount of time.
+ETIAS and Covid are going to play a massive role in this case as well.

 International conferences held in Europe